 Finding the right exercises for weight loss can be difficult.
-Do you need to lift weights, do loads of cardio, focus on one area at a time?
-It's not always easy to know where to start.
+Do you need to lift weights, do loads of cardio, or focus on one area at a time?
+It’s not always easy to know where to start.

 We have put together some exercises for different age groups, both with and without equipment, to help you find the best place to start.

 Want to move fast?
 Jump to the right section below.